Deadline for submission: December 31, 2019

-The SUSI for Secondary Educators is an intensive post-graduate level academic program with integrated study tours whose purpose is to provide foreign secondary educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
-The ultimate goal of the Institute is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.
+level academic programs with integrated study tours whose purpose is to provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
+The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.
+Prospective applicants are encouraged to visit our website page to obtain general information about the Institutes.
+The address is: http://exchanges.state.gov/susi.

-Health Benefits: All participants will receive the Department of State’s health coverage of up to $100,000, with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit, for the duration of the program.
-Pre-existing conditions are not covered.
-Information on the health benefit program may be found online at usdos.sevencorners.com.
+All participants will receive the Department of State’s coverage of up to $100,000, with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit, for the duration of the program.
+Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos.

 To be eligible for the program, applicants must: